adohqsigs/Telegram-Bot/README.md

 ### Changing/Adding env vars

-Make sure you are in the root dir, then
+Make sure you are in the root directory, then
 ```
 $ nano .bashrc
 ```
-Scroll to the botton with Alt + /, and change/add your env vars.
+Scroll to the bottom with Alt + /, and change/add your env vars.
 After changing the env vars, you need to restart the bot.

 To do `restart-app`...